readthedocs/readthedocs.org/docs/user/glossary.rst

    project page
       Another name for :term:`project home`.

+   reproducible
+      A version of a documentation project is said to be *reproducible* when its source can be built on Read the Docs and result in the same static outputs (website, PDFs) over a periode of many years.
+      You can also think of being *reproducible* as being *robust* or *resillient*.

+      The typical issue with builds that are not reproducible is that their builds break entirely, needubg frequent troubleshooting and manual fixing.

+      See: :doc:`/guides/reproducible-builds`.

    slug
       A unique identifier for a project or version.
 This value comes from the project or version name, which is reduced to lowercase letters, numbers,